flynn/flynn/website/source/docs/contributing.html.md

 1. Run the full project test suite with the `go test ./...` (or equivalent) command and confirm that it passes.
 1. Run `gofmt -s` (if the project is written in Go).
 1. Accept the Developer's Certificate of Origin on all commits (see above).
+1. Ensure that each commit has a subsystem prefix (ex: `controller: `).

 Pull requests will be treated as "review requests," and maintainers will give feedback on the style and substance of the patch.